 Enter the Courtaulds and a Suffragette

 The wealthy Courtauld Family have a connection in the Salvation of the ship since Bowman’s wife Catherine was a Courtauld.
 Catherine had been part of the Suffragette movement and her financial assets had enabled the couple to set about buying the Cutty Sark.
-They sold off a training ship “Lady Avenal”, in the hope that Cutty Sark could be used for the same purposes as a training ship for cadets entering the Merchant Navy.
-The Dowman’s paid more than it was worth approx £3750 and it was bought back home to the Uk.
+They sold off a training ship “Lady Avenal”, hoping they could use Cutty Sark for the same purposes as a training ship for cadets entering the Merchant Navy.
+The Dowman’s paid more than it was worth approx £3750 and they bought it back home to the Uk.
 By 1923 it was officially renamed her original title Cutty Sark.
-The restoration was completed it was moored and used in Falmouth by 1924 again due to the efforts and finance that the Dowman’s had put into this cause.
+The restoration was completed it was moored and used in Falmouth by 1924 again because of the efforts and finance that the Dowman’s had put into this cause.

-When Wilfred Dowman died in 1936, Mrs Dowman practically gave the ship away fro 10 shillings, to the Thames Nautical Training College in 1938.
+When Wilfred Dowman died in 1936, Mrs. Dowman practically gave the ship away from 10 shillings, to the Thames Nautical Training College in 1938.
 Training ship Greenhithe Kent.
 The Thames Nautical Training College then passed the ship onto the Cutty Sark Preservation Society.
-It was moved to Greenhithe and moored alongside training resource HMS Worcester.
-During WW2 some nautical lectures were run on the Cutty Sark.
+They moved it to Greenhithe and moored alongside training resource HMS Worcester.
+During WW2 they ran some nautical lectures on the Cutty Sark.
 Widow Dowman gave a grant of five thousand pounds at the time when she handed over the ship for its restoration and upkeep, she kept an interest in its welfare for the rest of her life.
 Coincidentally, one of the major forces behind promoting business ventures, expanding trade and industry in England at the time was Gladstone.
-Gladstone was MP for Greenwich prior to in years in office from 1868-1894.
+Gladstone was MP for Greenwich prior to in years in office from 1868 to 1894.

 1869 Cutty Sark was completed as was the Suez Canal.
 A Sailing ship could not use the Suez canal as there was no wind and it was narrow and so would need towing which would cost too much money.
 The Canal shortened the sailing time to China it was a shortcut.
 Sailing ships previously had to go all the way around Africa to get to China.